 Action Plan

 In the bridge construction project of the example, there will be plenty of activity plans.
 All along the project several of these slides will be created and updated.
 The most suitable option for presentation tasks, durations, precedence relationship and resource allocation is the Gantt Chart Template.
-We present the first Quarter of the project, over the Conceptual Design Activities.
+We present the action plan with the first Quarter of the project, over the Conceptual Design Activities.

 As displayed in the PowerPoint Slide, the subtitle clarifies the number of slides that will be used for this purpose.